boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/embedding-multiple-dashboards-and-widgets.md

 ## How to implement the authorize server with user mail or user name

 1. You need to implement an authorization endpoint in your application.
 This endpoint will serve as the bridge between your application and the Bold BI server.
 Additionally, you need to update the secure details, such as email and group-based access.
-To learn more about the authorize server, please refer to the provided [here](/security-configuration/authorize-server/).
+To learn more about the authorize server, please refer to the provided [authorization server](/security-configuration/authorize-server/).

 2. To create an authorization-server action method, copy the following snippet into your controller.
 You can use the currently logged-in user's email, which is `user@domain.com` or their `username`.
 However, this user must have access to the dashboard.